Kainzor/Kainzor/README.md

  - CompTIA Networking+
  - Cisco CCNA

-<b>This is not a strict goal, but it is what I am currently focusing on.</b>
+<b>This is not a strict goal, but it is what I am currently working on.</b>

 <h2>👨‍💻 My Projects</h2>